aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.lists/list/_index.md

 ## List class

 Represents formatting of a list.
+To learn more, visit the [Working with Lists](https://docs.aspose.com/words/net/working-with-lists/) documentation article.

 A list in a Microsoft Word document is a set of list formatting properties.